tenable/accurics-action/README.md

           fail-on-violations: false
 ```

+### Example 3:
-### This is the same configuration as before, but it now includes an extra build step to display the output scan status.
+This is the same configuration as before, but it now includes an extra build step to display the output scan status.
 ```yaml
     steps:
       - name: Accurics